opendocsg/slw-judgments-backfill/2014_SGHC_179/report.md

 **_The procedural objections_**

-30     The AG’s procedural objection with regard to the inclusion of the prayer for a declaration at this stage of the leave proceedings was broadly similar to that raised in the earlier decision of _Cheong Chun Yin v Attorney-General_ [2014] SGHC 124 (“ _Cheong Chun Yin v AG_ ”).
+30     The AG’s procedural objection with regard to the inclusion of the prayer for a declaration at this stage of the leave proceedings was broadly similar to that raised in the earlier decision of _Cheong Chun Yin v Attorney-General_ <span class="citation">[2014] SGHC 124</span> (“ _Cheong Chun Yin v AG_ ”).
 As in that case, the AG cited the Court of Appeal decision of _Vellama v AG_ in support of the proposition that an application for declaratory relief should only be made after leave to apply for the prerogative order has been granted.

 31     As I observed in _Cheong Chun Yin v AG_ (at [27]), it appears to me that the Court of Appeal in _Vellama v AG_ was merely stating that a party cannot apply for “freestanding declaratory relief”